What are cognitive skills?

 Visual Processing

-Common problems when this skill is weak: Difficulties understanding what you’ve just read, remembering what you’ve read, following directions, reading maps, doing word math problems.
+Common problems when this skill is weak: Difficulties recognizing shapes and patterns, following directions – especially multi-step tasks, reading maps, and doing math word problems.

 Processing Speed